Sharrydeng/Sharrydeng/README.md

-- 👋 Hi, I’m @Sharrydeng
+- 👋 Hi, I’m @Sharry
-- 👀 I’m interested in ...
+- 👀 I’m interested in web3
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning solidity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on bisic applying
-- 📫 How to reach me ...
+- 📫 you can email me at sharrydeng@gmail.com

 <!---
-Sharrydeng/Sharrydeng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Sharry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->